DavidShemian/Tovala-Home-Exercise/README.md

 -   Node.js
 -   Postgresql

-</br> To allow fot getting started quickly, please add provided .env file (sent over by email), that has all required configuration, to the root of project
+</br> To allow for running the project quickly, please add provided .env file (sent over by email), that has all required configuration, to the root of project
 </br> The env file has the credentials for the Postgres DB that is hosted on AWS.
 </br> All required env configs can be found in the config.ts file
 </br> The application will not start without all required configs provided.